kbhimanavarjula/ams-iot/README.md

 Similarly for the rest api ,we can failover to the secondary but still we can login to the webapp.

-In the following screenshots, The primary node server is turned off and we are able to see the data in the secondary node server logs

 ![alt text](https://github.com/sysgain/ams-iot/raw/AmsWithExistingCertificates/images/m11.png)

-If one app of Api server is in ON and other should be off the result should be follows.

 ![alt text](https://github.com/sysgain/ams-iot/raw/AmsWithExistingCertificates/images/m12.png)